 In connection with the issuance of Redeemable Convertible Preferred Stock, the Company also entered into a Registration Rights Agreement (the Registration Rights Agreement) and pursuant to its terms, filed a registration statement on Form S-3 with the SEC on July 27, 2023 (File No. 333-273491) covering the resale of shares of common stock issuable upon conversion of the Redeemable Convertible Preferred Stock (the Registration Statement).
 Among other requirements, the Company is required to use its commercially reasonable efforts to keep the Registration Statement continuously effective until the date that the Registrable Securities (as defined in the Registration Rights Agreement) are no longer Registrable Securities.
-Upon an event of default and on each monthly anniversary of the default, until cured, the Company is required to pay to each holder of Redeemable Convertible Preferred Stock an amount of liquidated damages in cash, equal to the product of 1.5% multiplied by the aggregate price paid by such holder for the purchase of Redeemable Convertible Preferred Stock.
+Upon an event of default and on each monthly anniversary of the default, until cured, the Company is required to pay to each holder of Redeemable Convertible Preferred Stock.
 The maximum aggregate liquidated damages payable will be equal to 6% of the aggregate price paid for the purchase of Redeemable Convertible Preferred Stock.
-Based on the aggregate purchase price for the Company's outstanding shares of Redeemable Convertible Preferred Stock, the maximum aggregate liquidated damages, should an event of default occur in the future, is \$1.7 million (Note 19).
+Based on the aggregate purchase price for the Company's outstanding shares of Redeemable Convertible Preferred Stock, the maximum aggregate liquidated damages, should an event of default occur in the future, is \$1.7 million.